You are never better off without a mediocre VP

 - And importantly, tell them they’ll be involved in the process of finding this CRO.
 And importantly — think about telling them the search may not find anyone that is a fit at all, or for quite a while.

 - Make sure it’s not seen as a direct demotion.
 When you do your search, create title headroom.
 At least try.

 - The search may fail.
 I’ve seen a lot of “replacement” VP of Sales searches fail.
 If you make your existing VP of Sales part of the process, and make them a stakeholder, things may still be rough.
 But it gives you some buffer if the search fails.
 It’s not perfect, but it is something.

 In the end, we all want to grow faster.
 And as the chart above shows, a Great VP of Sales really can make a difference.
 They just do more with what they have.
 They close faster, better, and larger deals than a Mediocre VP of Sales does.

-But even worse is getting rid of an OK VP of Sales and being left with nothing.
+But even worse is getting rid of an OK VP of Sales, a Good-But-Not-Great VP of Sales, and being left with nothing.
 Your business can still compound and grow with a Good-but-Not-Great VP of Sales.
 And your business may decelerate almost overnight without her.
-I’ve seen this happen far more often than Firing-and-Hoping-I-Find-Someone-Better workiing out.
+I’ve seen this happen far more often than Firing-and-Hoping-I-Find-Someone-Better working out.